Key Exchange

 Diffie-Hellman (DH)

-The original key exchange protocol (1976).
-Uses the difficulty of computing discrete logarithms.
+CosmicNet explains the original key exchange protocol (1976), which uses the difficulty of computing discrete logarithms.

 DH Protocol